 The heart of education is an education of the heart.

 The heart of teaching is the teaching of the heart.
-In order to teach, we need courage to overcome our fears.
-Consider and reflect on the following statements of courage.
+In order to teach, we need courage to overcome our fear of admitting that we don’t know it all.